davisssamuel/dotfiles/README.md

 stow .
 ```

-NOTE: if your dotfiles are also present in this repo and were not backed-up or removed, Stow will not create symlinks and throw a conflict error.
-Use the adopt flag to override these dotfiles with your own and avoid conflicts
+NOTE: if you have dotfiles that were not backed-up or removed, Stow may not create symlinks and throw a conflict error.
+Use the adopt flag to override this repo's dotfiles with your own

 ```
 stow --adopt .